 DCF Fair Value Target:

-The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Imperial Oil Ltd. To summarize, we found that Imperial Oil Ltd ranked in the 75th percentile in terms of potential gain offered.
-Specifically, our DCF analysis implies the stock is trading below its fair value by an estimated 406.5%.
-The most interesting components of our discounted cash flow analysis for Imperial Oil Ltd ended up being:
+The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Imperial Oil Ltd. To summarize, we found that Imperial Oil Ltd ranked in the 78th percentile in terms of potential gain offered.
+More precisely, our analysis suggests the stock is undervalued by approximately 434.83% on a DCF basis.
+As for the metrics that stood out in our discounted cash flow analysis of Imperial Oil Ltd, consider:

 Imperial Oil Ltd's effective tax rate, as measured by taxes paid relative to net income, is at 0 -- greater than only 0% of US stocks with positive free cash flow.

-Relative to other stocks in its sector (Energy), Imperial Oil Ltd has a reliance on debt greater than just 18.66% of them.
+Relative to other stocks in its sector (Energy), Imperial Oil Ltd has a reliance on debt greater than only 20.02% of them.

 Terminal Growth Rate in Free Cash Flow